 Most of the time you find it hard to believe you’re getting older.
 Your chronological age can’t be disputed but you feel much younger, even decades younger!
 But lately you’ve noticed it’s not as easy to reset after physical activity, and discomfort is appearing in new spots.

 Getting older is a fact of life, but temporary, occasional discomfort doesn’t have to go hand-in-hand.
 It’s never too late to take back control, and if you’re reading this article, you’re on the right track.

-But while you’re doing your due diligence, many other people are missing out on natural pain relief options like CBD, worried a product from the cannabis plant species could get them high.
+But while you’re doing your due diligence, many other people are missing out on natural options like CBD, worried a product from the cannabis plant species could get them high.
 Fortunately, there are many CBD options on the market that contain zero THC (the psychoactive element in hemp).

 If you’re a senior, family member or caregiver here’s what you should know about the benefits of daily CBD use:

 One of the advantages of CBD over common pain relievers is that it desensitizes pain at the nerve level while at the same time minimizing aches and pains, and reducing inflammation.
 For the full rundown of the science behind how CBD works like nature’s Advil, check out our CBD 101.